Black Magic Woman (film): Release

-Black Magic Woman was released direct to video on April 17, 1991 through Trimark Pictures.
+Black Magic Woman was released direct to video on April 17, 1991, through Trimark Pictures.
 According to Variety, the film had received a limited theatrical release in the months prior.

 Reception

 Variety reviewed the film upon its release onto VHS, praising its twist ending.
 Kim Newman, writing for Empire, gave the film 3 out of 5 stars, stating that "while the last half-hour is effective, the film is still rather bland overall, and takes an inordinate amount of time to get going".
-Joe Bob Briggs rated the film 3 and a half stars, writing that it's "the story of what would happen if Luke Skywalker got into a Fatal Attraction affair with a voodoo witch and she started hanging dead bloody roosters over his bed and really freaking out his dates."
+Joe Bob Briggs rated the film 3 1/2 stars, writing that it's "the story of what would happen if Luke Skywalker got into a Fatal Attraction affair with a voodoo witch and she started hanging dead bloody roosters over his bed and really freaking out his dates."

 Alexandra Heller-Nicholas reviewed the movie for Fangoria in 2022, noting "Black Magic Woman is a masterclass in a seemingly fluffy, disposable genre film, the spoonful of sugar that helps the ideological medicine go down.
 Because at the heart of this film lies some extraordinary twists and turns that pivot on assumptions about ethnicity, gender and sexuality".